 There’s no denying that Americans need to eat healthier diets.
-Obesity, diabetes, heart disease and cancer take terrible toll even though a healthy diet can help protect against them.
+Obesity, diabetes, heart disease and cancer take a terrible toll even though a healthy diet can help protect against them.
 It’s never too late to begin reaping the benefits of eating right.
 Unfortunately, some supposedly healthy choices aren’t healthy at all.
 Here are five “healthy” foods that are actually bad for you.

 Bagels